Fiona Wood: Early life and education

-Wood was born in Yorkshire, England, 2 February 1958.
-She attended Ackworth School near Pontefract, West Yorkshire.
-She was athletic as a child and hoped for a career as an Olympic sprinter, before training at a university and then St Thomas's Hospital Medical School in London, graduating from there in 1981.
+Wood was born in Yorkshire, England, on 2 February 1958, the third of four children.
+Her father Geoff was a miner and her mother Elsie was a physical education teacher.
+Growing up in relative poverty, Wood's parents pushed their children to get a better education – with her mother transferring to a Quaker school to improve the children's educational opportunities.
+Wood attended Ackworth School near Pontefract, West Yorkshire.
+She was athletic as a child and hoped for a career as an Olympic sprinter.
+In 1978, she was one of twelve women admitted to the St Thomas's Hospital Medical School in London, graduating from there with a Bachelor of Medicine, Bachelor of Surgery in 1981.

 Career and research

-Wood worked at a major British hospital before marrying Western Australian born surgeon Tony Kierath and migrating to Perth with their first two children in 1987.
+Wood worked at London's Great Ormond Street Hospital and then at Queen Victoria Hospital before marrying Western Australian born surgeon Tony Kierath and migrating to Perth with their first two children in 1987.
 She completed her training in plastic surgery between having four more children.
+In 1991, Wood became the first female plastic surgeon in Western Australia.
+In 1993, Wood began working with medical scientist Marie Stoner on tissue engineering.
+They focused on a particularly painful pain point – burn treatments.
+Through their work, Wood and Stoner were able to greatly decrease skin culturing time and greatly reduce permanent scarring in burns victims.

 In October 2002, Wood was propelled into the media spotlight when the largest proportion of survivors from the 2002 Bali bombings arrived at Royal Perth Hospital.
 She led a team working to save 28 patients who had between 2 and 92 per cent body burns, deadly infections and delayed shock.

 She was named a Member of the Order of Australia (AM) in 2003.
 She was named Australian of the Year for 2005 by Australian Prime Minister John Howard at a ceremony in Canberra to mark Australia Day.

 In March 2007, following the crash landing of Garuda Indonesia Flight 200, Wood travelled to Yogyakarta, to assist in the emergency medical response for burn patients.

-In 2006, she attracted criticism for publicly endorsing the drug brand "Nurofen".
+In 2006, she attracted criticism for publicly endorsing the drug brand Nurofen.
 The profits from this endorsement went to the McComb Foundation, of which she was the chairwoman.
 The Australian Medical Association subsequently advised doctors against "endorsement of therapeutic goods".
 Wood later said of the endorsement that she "would not explore it again because I believe the negative perception outweighs the gain … I believe it was a mistake for me personally".

+In 2022, she released her biography, Under her Skin by Sue Williams, with her share of proceeds from the book going to the Fiona Wood Foundation.